-In recent times, the insect-pest scenario in rice has changed and the major factors that have contributed towards these changes are extensive cultivation of high-yielding varieties, intensified continuous rice cultivation providing constant niches for pest multiplication, imbalanced use of fertilizers and non-judicious use of insecticides resulting in pest resistance, resurgence and outbreaks of minor pests (Boopathi et al 2018, Bisen et al 2019).
+In recent times, the insect-pest scenario in rice has changed and the major factors that have contributed towards these changes are extensive cultivation of high-yielding varieties, intensified continuous rice cultivation providing constant niches for pest multiplication, imbalanced use of fertilizers and non-judicious use of insecticides resulting in pest resistance, resurgence and outbreaks of minor pests (Boopathi et al., 2018, Bisen et al., 2019).
 It is thought that weather parameters have a significant impact on the proliferation of pests (Singh et al 2009).
-The outbreak of the insect population is significantly influenced by climatic conditions, including temperature, precipitation, and relative humidity (Heong et al 2007, Siswanto et al 2008).
+The outbreak of the insect population is significantly influenced by climatic conditions, including temperature, precipitation, and relative humidity (Heong et al., 2007, Siswanto et al., 2008).
 Climate factors are widely acknowledged as key determinants influencing both the abundance and geographical distribution of insect populations.
-Leaf folder population dynamics are therefore susceptible to change based on the dynamic conditions of their surroundings, much like those of any other species (Khaliq et al 2014).
+Leaf folder population dynamics are therefore susceptible to change based on the dynamic conditions of their surroundings, much like those of any other species (Khaliq et al., 2014).
 To accurately predict insect populations, key variables that affect the pest scenario due to environmental conditions must be quantified.
 Consistent monitoring of pest populations in the field is crucial for evaluating the presence of insect pests in relation to various environmental factors, including rainfall, relative humidity, temperature, wind direction, and the duration of sunlight.
 Such observations also provide insights into how these factors influence fluctuations in pest populations, affecting their survival, development, reproductive capacity, and interactions within the tritrophic system of host plants, pests, and natural enemies (Yang et al 2024).
 The interaction between weather conditions and the population trends of insect pests and their natural enemies provides valuable insight into pest occurrence patterns, including timing and population levels.
 Understanding this relationship can support effective pest forecasting and guide timely, informed decisions for insect pest management Giri et al 2024.
 Thus, the present investigation was undertaken to determine the effect of prevailing weather factors on the infestation Leaf folder.

 MATERIAL AND METHODS